NanaBanana98/Power-Automate-Personal-API-Docs/TestSaveEmailAsPDF.md

             - Has attachments
                 -Empty array

-Then return the columns of that table with status code 0
+Then Returns file id for created PDF with status code 0

 **Covers Equivalence Classes:** 1,9,10,11,12,13,15,23,30,37,44,51,58,63,77, 83